 Towns create plans in order to understand the community and set future directions.
 The Your Voice, Our Future General Plan helps us understand how Oro Valley has changed, what the community’s values are, and uses those values to guide decisions over the next 10 years.

 The community-led Your Voice, Our Future Plan will help determine decisions made for Oro Valley over the next ten years.
 It takes a high level look at the community, and doesn’t set Town budgets or call for new taxes.
 The Plan includes a range of important topics such as public safety, natural beauty, parks and recreation and how to make our community more family-friendly.
 This Plan uses the community’s vision to set directions for residents, stakeholders, officials and Town staff to use in making decisions over the next decade.

-After the voters make a decision on the Your Voice, Our Future Plan, it’s time for action.
+Oro Valley residents voted to ratify the Your Voice, Our Future General Plan on November 8, 2016.
+Now, it’s time for action.
 The Plan will be used as guide over the next 10 years.
-The current plan outlines actions as well as a specific implementation program to monitor results.
+It outlines actions as well as a specific implementation program to monitor results.
 Examples from the Plan include:

 - Create partnerships with higher education institutions and museums to share programs and cultural resources.